mnov88/enforcement/docs/run_all_pipeline.md

 - Reuses the phase modules directly (`run_phase1`, `run_phase2`,
   `run_phase3`, `enrich_dataset`) so the data flow mirrors the documented pipeline.
+- Wraps each phase call in guarded error handling so missing inputs or unexpected IO problems surface with actionable messages.
 - Writes all artefacts to the standard `/outputs/phase*_*/` directories by default, while allowing overrides through `--output-root`.
 - Automatically re-validates the repaired dataset before triggering Phase 4